Fish Tank Setup Guide for Beginners

 Choosing Too Small a Tank

-Tiny aquariums are often harder, not easier.
+Tiny aquariums are often harder, not easier, because water conditions can change quickly.

 Ignoring Water Testing